mr-kaveh/kubernetes-deployments/yaml-templates/pods/Readme.md

 In this configuration:

 .
-We define a pod named my-pod.
+We define a pod named my-pod
 .
 It contains one container named my-container, using the Nginx image as an example.
 .
 Two volumes are defined:
   - cache-volume is an emptyDir volume, meaning it's ephemeral and tied to the lifecycle of the pod.